 It is imperative to rule out thyroid dysfunction or anxiety disorders.

-1. Drug therapy:
+1. Drug Therapy:

 Recent studies like HOT-CAFE (how to treat chronic atrial fibrillation) have concluded that rate control is as effective as rhythm control in the treatment of atrial fibrillation.

-2. Interventional procedures:
+2. Interventional Procedures:

-In summary, arrhythmias represent a common and clinically vexing problem.
+To summarize, arrhythmias represent a common and clinically vexing problem.
 Specialist cutting edge interventions are available in today's age for the treatment of these problems.